cyrilwanner/next-optimized-images/README.md

 Type: `string`<br>
 Default: `'[name]-[hash].[ext]'`

-Filename of the optimized images.
+The filename of the optimized images.
 Make sure you keep the `[hash]` part so they receive a new filename if the content changes.

 #### optimizeImagesInDev